-- 10.8.1 ADF General.
-The following procedures are an acceptable means of compliance with the requirements that aircraft not be operated in manner that creates a hazard in relation to the suitability of an aerodrome: - a. pilots should verify that the intended aerodrome meets the requirements of DASR ORO.05(a)6 as regards to its suitability for the intended operation.
-Additionally, pilots should confirm with the aerodrome operator that the pavement strength of the aerodrome meets the standards required by the aircraft being operated: - pilots should ensure that runway edge lighting, threshold lighting, illuminated wind direction indicator, and any obstacle lighting (if required) is serviceable for any planned night operations.
+- 10.8.1 General.
+The following procedures are an acceptable means of compliance with the requirements of CASR 91.055 in relation to the suitability of an aerodrome: - a. pilots should verify that the intended aerodrome meets the requirements of CASR 91.410 as regards to its suitability for the intended operation.
+Additionally, pilots should confirm with the aerodrome operator that the pavement strength of the aerodrome meets the standards required by the aircraft being operated.
+Pilots should also be aware that CASR Parts 121, 133, 135, and 138 may place additional aerodrome requirements for a particular flight or type of operation; - pilots should ensure that runway edge lighting, threshold lighting, illuminated wind direction indicator, and any obstacle lighting (if required) is serviceable for any planned night operations.
 Additional lighting may be required for particular operations - refer to the applicable regulation; - c.
-When aerodrome lighting is required and PAL is not being used, the aircraft captain or operator should ensure that arrangements have been made for the runway, obstacle and taxiway lighting to be operating during the following periods: - 1) departure: from at least 10 minutes before departure to at least 30 minutes after take-off; - arrival: from at least 30 minutes before ETA to the time landing and taxiing has been completed. - Note 1: An operator planning a flight by an aircraft with tyre pressures and/or weight in excess of that permitted by AD 1.1 Section 7. must ensure that a pavement concession is obtained. - Note 2: Emergency Landings.
+When aerodrome lighting is required and PAL is not being used, the aircraft captain or operator should ensure that arrangements have been made for the runway, obstacle and taxiway lighting to be operating during the following periods: - departure: from at least 10 minutes before departure to at least 30 minutes after take-off; - arrival: from at least 30 minutes before ETA to the time landing and taxiing has been completed. - Note 1: An operator planning a flight by an aircraft with tyre pressures and/or weight in excess of that permitted by AD 1.1 Section 7. must ensure that a pavement concession is obtained. - Note 2: Emergency Landings.
 When safety is involved, the nearest aerodrome which will permit a landing without danger to the aircraft may be used, irrespective of the damage that may be caused to the pavement. - Note 3: Aerodrome lighting at an aerodrome where a control tower is operating will be activated by ATC as necessary.
 Pilots requiring aerodrome lighting outside the control tower's published hours should use PAL, if available, or make appropriate arrangements with ATC.
 If ATC has already ceased duty, requests should be directed to the local aerodrome operator.
-Confirmation should be obtained that requests for lighting will be satisfied.

-- Note 4: A pilot having made arrangements with ATS for night lighting must notify any change in requirements. - Note 5: Additional details on acceptable means of compliance referred to may be approved by the MAO.
+Confirmation should be obtained that requests for lighting will be satisfied. - Note 4: A pilot having made arrangements with ATS for night lighting must notify any change in requirements. - Note 5: Additional details on acceptable means of compliance referred to are contained in the Part 91 AMC/GM document entries related to CASR 91.410, and, for Part 121 operations, the Part 121 AMC/GM document entry related to CASR 121.205.